-1. To power on the managed system, complete the following steps:
+- 1. To power on the managed system, complete the following steps: - a.

-, and then click All Systems.

-- a.
 In the navigation area, click the Resources icon - b.
 Select the system that you want to power on. - c.
-In the content pane, click Actions > View All Actions > Power On.
+In the content pane, click Actions > View All Actions > Power On. - d.

-- d.
 Click OK. - 2.
-To activate a logical partition, complete the following steps:

-a.
-In the navigation area, click the Resources icon
+To activate a logical partition, complete the following steps: - a.
+In the navigation area, click the Resources icon - b.

-, and then click All Partitions.

-- b.
 Click the logical partition name that you want to activate. - c.
 In the navigation area, click Partition Actions > Operations > Activate. - d.
 Click OK. - 3.
-To activate a logical partition for a specific system, complete the following steps:
+To activate a logical partition for a specific system, complete the following steps: - a.

-- a.
 In the navigation area, click the Resources icon - b.
 Click the system name in which you want to activate the logical partition. - c.
-Select logical partitions that you want to activate. - d.
-In the content pane, click Actions > Activate. - e.
+In the navigation area, click Partitions > View Partitions. - d.
+Select logical partitions that you want to activate. - e.
+In the content pane, click Actions > Activate. - f.
 Click OK. - 4.
-To verify that the logical partition start policy is set to User-Initiated, complete the following steps:
+To verify that the logical partition start policy is set to User-Initiated, complete the following steps: - a.

-- a.
 In the navigation area, click the Resources icon - b.
 Click the system name to view details. - c.
 In the navigation area, click Properties > Other Properties. - d.
 Click the Power-On Parameters tab.
 Ensure that the Partition start policy field is set to User-Initiated.